araa47/jupiter-mcp/README.md

 ## ⚡ Quick Start (MCP Configuration)

+You need [uv](https://docs.astral.sh/uv/getting-started/installation/) installed on your system.

-Add this to your MCP client configuration:
+Once uv is installed, restart your shell and add this to your MCP client configuration:

 ```json
 {